Asees-Khurana1/Data-Backup-App/README.md

 #### Functionality

-- Provides methods to start and stop sensor data collection
+- **Sensor Management**: Provides methods to start and stop sensor data collection.
-- Retrieves and processes sensor data
+- **Data Processing**: Retrieves and processes sensor data, potentially for use in determining if backup operations should pause (e.g., if the device is moving).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+- **Sensor Integration**: Manages connections to device sensors and handles data updates.